In this post, we’ll share exactly how to repost on Instagram.

 How reposting can fit into your Instagram strategy

-1. Share user generated content from events
+1. Share UGC from events and milestones

 2. Monitor brand mentions, tags, and hashtags

-Your Instagram notifications can also be a great source of user generated content.
-Keep an eye out for any new mentions and tags as these can be great sources of content for your own Instagram feed.
+Your Instagram notifications can also be a great source of user-generated content.
+Keep an eye out for any new mentions and tags, as these can be great sources of content for your own Instagram feed.